As is life there's two games at play.

 If Slaet reaches a player it must stop at the tile, and that player must deduct 5 Chi stones from holdings.
 If a player does not have 5 Chi stones they must give what they have and the nominate another player to pay the remainder.

-If a player lands on the serpent tile they must deduct 5 coins and receive 5 Chi stones.
+Serpent: If a player lands on one of the two serpent tiles they must deduct 3 coins and receive 3 Chi stones.

 This is the tile where players if they have removed 6 vices (bands) they will have the chance to play the philosophers code question to remove the final vice (violet) and claim their God Status.